The rank of Mazur's Eisenstein ideal: Massey products

 \section{Massey products}

 Massey products are a generalization of cup products.
-They were first introduced in topology by Massey and Uehara-Massey \cite{massey1958,MU1957}.
-For a nice introduction to the subject, see Kraines \cite{kraines} and May \cite{may1969}.
-Massey products are particular cases of $A_\infty$-operations; see \cite{CarlAinf} for their relation to deformation theory.
+They were first introduced in topology by Massey and Uehara--Massey \cite{massey1958,MU1957}.
+For an introduction to the subject, see Kraines \cite{kraines} and May \cite{may1969}.
+Massey products are closely related to $A_\infty$-operations; see e.g.\ \cite[Part 2]{CarlAinf} for this relation, and the connection with deformation theory.
 For applications of Massey products in Galois cohomology, see Sharifi \cite{sharifi2007}.

-In this section, we collect some statements that we will need.
+In this section, we collect some statements that we will need and define ``Massey powers.''
 We do not give proofs, as all the results either follow immediately from the definitions or by a purely formal computation.

 In this section, we let $G$ be a group, $A$ be a ring, and $V$ a $A[G]$-module equipped with a pairing $V \otimes V \to V$.
 Given $a \in C^i(G,V)$, $b \in C^j(G,V)$ we let $a \smile b \in C^{i+j}(G,V)$ denote the composite of the usual cup product with the pairing $V \otimes V \to V$: